fbpx

 People always love their country, but get more patriotic in times of war.

-The ACLU and Planned Parenthood see donations skyrocket in the era of Trump.
+The ACLU and Planned Parenthood saw donations skyrocket in the Trump era.

-Newspaper subscriptions rise when fake news floods our Facebook feeds.
+Newspaper subscriptions rose when fake news flooded our Facebook feeds.

 And Red Sox fans get louder when the Yankees come to town.